 The growing technological developments have made programming a critical career skill.
-Most things that we see and use in our daily lives are somehow related to technology, which is why many students want to learn programming languages.
-So, today we are here to tell you how to learn R programming in 2021.
+Most things that we see and use in our daily lives are somehow related to technology, which is why many students want to learn computer programming languages.
+So, today we are here to tell you how to learn R programming in 2022.

 If you follow our tips to learn R programming, you can surely learn it with ease.
 R language will not only help you to get a job in the IT industry, but it will also make you eligible for other opportunities where a large set of data is used for analytics-based solutions.